jeffreyp/website/_posts/2024-02-14-so-whatcha-want.md

 I think this is a mistake.

-It has very difficult to identify the things you **do** want from your job.
+It is very difficult to identify the things you **do** want from your job.
 These things are rarely obvious.
 But you have to identify those things before you can know if 1) your current job isn't going to work for you, and/or 2) if any particular job is going to work for you.